anastabiti/CPP_Modules/README.md

 - The Orthodox Canonical Class Form :
-A default constructor: used internally to initialize objects and data members when no other value is available.
+• A default constructor: used internally to initialize objects and data members when no other value is available.
-A copy constructor: used in the implementation of call-by-value parameters.
+• A copy constructor: used in the implementation of call-by-value parameters.
-An assignment operator: used to assign one value to another.
+• An assignment operator: used to assign one value to another.
-A destructor: Invoked when an object is deleted.
+• A destructor: Invoked when an object is deleted.

+- Fundamental Types

+Fundamental types are the most basic types of object and include integer, floating-point, character, Boolean, byte, size_t, and void.
+Some refer to fundamental types as primitive or built-in types because they’re part of the core language and almost always available to you.
+These types will work on any platform, but their features, such as size and memory layout, depend on implementation.

+- Floating-Point Types :
+Floating-point types store approximations of real numbers (which in our case can be defined as any number that has a decimal point and a fractional part, such as 0.33333 or 98.6).
+Although it’s not possible to represent an arbitrary real number exactly in computer memory, it’s possible to store an approximation.
+If this seems hard to believe, just think of a number like π, which has infinitely many digits.
+With finite computer memory, how could you possibly represent infinitely many digits?

+• As with all types, floating-point types take up a finite amount of memory, which is called the type’s precision.
+The more precision a floating-point type has, the more accurate it will be at approximating a real number.
+-  C++ offers three levels of precision for approximations:
+• float single precision
+• double double precision
+• long double extended precision
+•All floating-point numbers are signed.